 The default SSH port for all servers is 22.
 Once you get administrative control over your server, it is recommended that you change the default port for security reasons.
 Bear in mind, however, that to do it, you will need root access.

-- Step 1.
+Step 1.
 Use SSH to connect to your server and log in as root.

-- Step 2.
+Step 2.
 Open the sshd_config file using a text editor.
 This file is located in the “/etc/ssh” folder.

-- Step 3.
+Step 3.
 Identify the line specifying “Port 22” and change it to the port number you wish to use.

-- Step 4.
+Step 4.
 Save changes when exiting the file editor.

-- Step 5.
+Step 5.
 Restart the SSH service using the following commands

 For CentOS/Fedora: “service sshd restart”